 Woodland Cemetery is privately owned by anyone who has purchased a plot there since the 1850s (or, as it may currently be, their heirs).
-It is run by a board of managers.
-The by-laws allow for nine members, who must own a plot or have family buried in the cemetery.
-Board members are all unpaid volunteers who joined the board hoping to restore the cemetery to a respectable condition.
+It is run by a board of managers who must be the proprietor/owner of a plot with family buried in Woodland Cemetery.
+Board members are all unpaid volunteers who joined the board hoping to revitalize the cemetery to a more active, respectable state.

 In the more recent past, a maintenance and preservation fund was established for the continued care and maintenance of the cemetery.
-The cemetery can use the income made from that trust, but not the trust itself.
-Unfortunately, the trust does not have enough money to allow for the proper care of the cemetery, which is almost 37 acres of land.
+The cemetery can only spend the income generated by the trust, but none of the principal of the trust.
+Unfortunately, the trust does not generate enough income to provide for the proper care of the entire cemetery, which is almost 37 acres of land.
 There are no owners who pay for any care or upkeep of the cemetery or even individual grave sites.

-Please be aware that this plan is not written in stone.
-It is an outline and a guide for the board.
-If funds are not available, the plan will obviously need to be extended.
-At any time, upon request, the board can cut the grass in a certain area.
 Headstones that have been knocked over or are face down can be reset.
-(Please see rates of service or email a board member for pricing.)
+Please see rates of service or e-mail a board member for pricing.
 The board will also continue to assist families in obtaining military headstones for veterans with unmarked graves.
-(There is no charge for assistance in this matter and those stones are installed free of charge.)
+There is no charge for assistance in this matter and veteran stones are installed free of charge.